 War and Diabetes

 Earlier this year, I made a few posts on managing diabetes during wartime.
 I was amazed at the number of people in areas of conflict that began tuning in to my website and have continued to come back on a somewhat regular basis.
-It is obvious citizens are hungry for the information, so with the enlistment of AI I am providing more detailed and pertinent information in an attempt to help those experiencing war while tying to manage their diabetes.
+It is obvious citizens are hungry for the information, so with the enlistment of AI and YouTube, I am providing more detailed and pertinent information in an attempt to help those experiencing war while tying to manage their diabetes.

 During wartime, individuals with diabetes face several significant concerns that can impact their health and well-being: